JonasComlita/RESMA/README.md

 Social media algorithms are black boxes that shape what billions of people see daily.
 RESMA empowers users to:

-- **Capture** their TikTok and YouTube feed data through a browser extension
+- **Capture** their TikTok, YouTube, and Instagram feed data through a browser extension
 - **Compare** their feeds with others to discover patterns
 - **Collaborate** in forums to understand algorithmic behavior
 - **Contribute** to open research on recommendation systems